usarnameMe/gvantsa-uplisashvili-portfolio/README.md

 # 🌟 Gvantsa Uplisashvili's Portfolio

 Hey there! 👋 Welcome to my portfolio repository.
-I'm Gvantsa (you can call me G), a React Native developer who loves creating dynamic and engaging apps.
-This is where I showcase some of my favorite projects, skills, and a bit about me.
-Feel free to explore, and I hope you enjoy what you see!
+I'm Gvantsa (you can call me G).

 ## 🌍 Live Demo